[View Printable Version]

 FULL PERFORMANCE KNOWLEDGES, SKILLS, ABILITIES AND PERSONAL CHARACTERISTICS

-Thorough knowledge of the printing trade as applied to high volume xerographic copying technologies and offset printing technologies, equipment, tools and terminology necessary to perform the duties.
+Thorough knowledge of the printing trade as applied to high volume digital printing/ copying technologies and offset printing technologies, equipment, tools and terminology necessary to perform the duties.

 Thorough knowledge of the operation and maintenance of machinery that prints, copies, laminates, cuts, staples, folds and all other machinery utilized in the printing and reproducing of materials.